nobucketdev/term3d/README.md

 - **Mesh Rendering:** Supports rendering of 3D meshes with triangle rasterization and a Z-buffer for correct depth occlusion.

-- **Lighting:** Includes support for multiple directional lights with adjustable color and intensity, using a Lambertian lighting model.
+- **Lighting:** Includes support for multiple directional lights with adjustable color and intensity.

+- **Shading Option:** Support Flat, Phone and wireframe material.

 - **Cross-Platform Keyboard Controls:** A non-blocking input system allows for interactive camera and scene control across different operating systems.